clojurebridge-minneapolis/track1-chatter/track1-web.md

   :uberjar-name "chatter-standalone.jar")
 ```

-Our new handler.clj ns should look like:
+The ns of "handler.clj" should look like:

 ```clojure
 (ns chatter.core.handler